How to Fit in Exercise This Winter

 - Try to find the parking spot furthest away from the store entrance, instead of the closest

-- Experiment with a drop in exercise class or yoga class – this may help reduce your stress as well.
-(And don't forget, there are a lot of great classes available at the Fitness Center and you don't have to be a member!)
+- Experiment with a virtual drop in exercise class or yoga class – this may help reduce your stress as well.

-- When getting together with friends to catch up or blow off some steam – take a walk or do an activity (hiking, skating, skiing, snow shoeing if weather permits)
+- Take a walk or do an activity (hiking, skating, skiing, snow shoeing if weather permits)

 - Even when you are short on time – don't give up on your exercise routine.
 Feel free to shorten it – something is always better than nothing.